Marsha Johnson, Sylvia Rivera, and the history of Pride Month

-The first Pride parades marked the anniversary of the Stonewall uprising, when police raided the Stonewall Inn on Christopher Street in New York City on the night of June 28, 1969.
+The first Pride parades marked the anniversary of the Stonewall uprising, when police raided the Stonewall Inn on Christopher Street in New York City after midnight on June 28, 1969.

 That night, after growing tension, police stormed the gay bar and arrested multiple people.
 Patrons resisted.
 Riots broke out between patrons and police.
 The uprising lasted six days.